 John considers himself a survivor of a “high-risk” childhood.
 As a teenager, he witnessed friends and family struggle with addiction.
 As a teacher in a treatment center, he saw students and their families battle self-harm and self-medication.
 John’s response to these struggles was to give voice to his and others’ feelings on a stage where we can connect and feel less alone on our journeys.
 He is most known for creating the critically acclaimed one-man show "Dirt" and, in 2012, he published its accompanying graphic novel.

 In 2016 he published a collection of poems and short stories, Buckshot Words, illustrated by noted artist Kira Beaudoin.

-John is the proud father of a little girl, the friend to two schnauzers, and he proudly resides in Worcester, Massachusetts; the city where the rocket and the smiley face were created.
+John is a proud father and resides in Worcester, Massachusetts; the city where the rocket and the smiley face were created.